ogame-tbot/TBot/README.md

 To configure Ninja Capthca Service follow [this guide](https://github.com/alaingilbert/ogame/wiki/auto-captcha-using-ninja-solver) and insert the obtained APIKey in settings.json

-## Development Plans
+## Development
-A web config interface should be written soon or later, as well as a database persistence.
+Feel free to fork and make pull requests or give suggestions posting an Issue or joining the Discord chat.

 Also, a proper documentation about how to deal with settings would no doubt be helpful, especially for new users.

-Feel free to fork and make pull requests or give suggestions posting an Issue or joining the Discord chat.

 ## Building

-I write and build TBot with Visual Studio 2022 Community Edition, thus .NET 5 SDK is enough for command line compilation.
+We write and build TBot with Visual Studio 2022 Community Edition, thus .NET 6 SDK is enough for command line compilation.

-Releases are automated by GitHub Actions, take a look at the [workflows](https://github.com/ogame-tbot/TBot/tree/master/.github/workflows) if you are interested on the build process.
+Releases are automated by GitHub Actions, take a look at the [workflows](https://github.com/ogame-tbot/TBot/tree/master/.github/workflows) if you are interested in the build process.

 ## Portability

-TBot is currently developed and mantained for Windows 64bit, Windows 32bit, Linux x86_64, MacOS 64bit, Linux ARMv7 and Linux ARM64.
+TBot is currently developed and mantained for Windows 64bit, Windows 32bit, Linux x86_64, MacOS 64bit, MacOS ARM, Linux ARMv7 and Linux ARM64.

-MacOS ARM will be natively supported in a future version, for the time beeing the MacOS 64bit version works fine in emulation on M1.